 - The Council's Treasury Management Advisors, Link Asset Services, have provided the Council with Fair Value amounts in relation to its loan portfolio.
-Link Asset Services have assessed the Fair Values by discounting the contractual cash flows over the life of the loan based on the PWLB New Loan Rate at the Balance Sheet date; - Market loan fair value calculations have been provided by the Council's Treasury Advisors, Link Asset Services and have been calculated by discounting the contractual cash flows over the life of the loan based on the PWLB New Loan Rate at the Balance Sheet date; - · No early repayment or impairment is recognised for any financial instrument; and - The fair value of short term investments, including trade payables and receivables is assumed to be approximate to the carrying amount.
+Link Asset Services have assessed the Fair Values by calculating the amounts the Council would have had to pay to extinguish the loans on 31st March under existing debt redemption procedures; - Market loan fair value calculations have been provided by the Council's Treasury Advisors, Link Asset Services and have been calculated by discounting the contractual cash flows over the life of the loan based on the equivalent swap rate at the Balance Sheet date; - No early repayment or impairment is recognised for any financial instrument; and - The fair value of short term investments, including trade payables and receivables is assumed to be approximate to the carrying amount.